yoember/yoember.github.io/index.md

 ### <a name='nav-link-to'></a>Create a tiny bootstrap `nav-link-to` component for `<li><a></a></li>`

-Time to clean up our navigation template.
+Time to clean up our application template.
 We'll create a nice component that properly manages bootstrap `navbar` links.

 Open your terminal and generate a new component with Ember CLI.